MB3hel/AUVControlBoard/math/README.md

     <br />
     <i>Motor 1, 2, 3, 4 speeds divided by 2 and motor 5, 6, 7, 8 speeds divided by 3.
 This results in the fastest motor within each group being at 100% speed, thus this is optimal scaling.</i>
 </p>

+### Global Targets

+Instead of providing desired motion relative to the robot's orientation, it is often easier to specify motion relative to the world.
+This requires knowing information about the robot's orientation in 3D space.
+This can be provided by a combination of the accelerometer and gyroscope on the control board.

+TODO: Finish describing this math